cyanCYMK/imoji-challenge/README.md

 ### POST /birdie/rest/topics/load
 Loads trending topics from Twitter and updates the data store

+Notes:

-Note: Duplicate trending topics are not checked before updating the data store.
+* Duplicate trending topics are not checked before updating the data store.
+* Twitter REST API used is (GET trends/place)[https://dev.twitter com/rest/reference/get/trends/place]
+* `1` is used as the `WOEID`.